appdefensealliance/ASA-WG/ADA_Evaluation_Methodology.md

 For AL0, the developer shall generate the Developer Test Report and keep the copy in their records as it may be required during an audit or other market surveillance activity.

+All Test and Compliance Report templates can be found at this [link](https://github.com/appdefensealliance/ASA-WG/tree/main/Submission%20Forms%20and%20Templates/Lab%20Templates).

+<b>*** The CB shall only accept test reports which use these templates. ***</b>

 <table>
   <tr>